frederic-perez/AmE-dictionary/README.md

 - ID10T, hosted by Chris Hardwick
 - Last Week On Earth, hosted by Ben Gleib
 - Murder Book, hosted by Michael Connelly
 - StartTalk, hosted by Neil deGrasse Tyson, with various comic and celebrity co-hosts
+- Tell Me Something I Don't Know, hosted by Stephen Dubner of Freakonomics Radio
 - This American Life, hosted by Ira Glass

 ## Emojis